Advertiser disclosure

 Taking a Gap Year: Everything You Need to Know

 Are you considering taking a gap year before starting college?
-You’re not alone.
-According to a 2020 study, about 40,000 Americans and Canadians take a gap year each year.
-When Malia Obama announced her plans to take a year off before attending Harvard in 2016, the option was put onto the radar of millions of students.
+If so, you’re not alone–lots of students take gap years each year.
 If you’re interested as to what a gap year could do for you, read on to learn all you need to know.
 We’ll explain the forms a gap year can take, and all its benefits and drawbacks.

 Also read: Free summer programs for high school students